 If you compare the sights you want to see to what you see online then you will be disappointed.
 That’s not to say that Southeast Asia is beautiful and incredible and absolutely stunning.
 Because it is.
 I’m just warning you to lower your expectations so that when you do visit a place and it isn’t crowded or the weather isn’t perfect that you will be either pleasantly surprised or are okay with something not working out.

-Not Getting Travel Insurance
+Southeast Asia Travel Insurance

 And there you have it my friends!
 Backpacking Asia is often intimidating, but that’s only at first.
 Know these few things to look out for and you’ll have smooth (mostly) sailing through your entire trip.